abnvkdl/waydots/README.md

 For my convenience I have stored papirus-icon-theme in .icons
 and papirus-folders script in `.local/bin/`
 You can use `nwg-look` program to change gtk specific themes and icons

+vim may show behave wrongly in the first time
+to fix this do `:PlugInstall` to fix that

 ***Things you may worth noting***